PayPrecise UK take-home pay and True Wage calculators

-Start hereChoose the right UK pay tool for your question
+Start hereChoose the right salary after tax calculator or pay tool

-Best forTake-home pay, real pay and salary comparisons
+Best forTake-home pay, salary after tax, net pay and comparisons

 IncludesTax, NI, student loans and work-cost tools